pieteradejong/origin-backend-take-home-assignment/README.md

 * add `logging`
 * ? make enums for `INSURANCE_LINES` and `FINAL_SCORES`
 * extract into class var the 'finalize' thresholds,  `view_final` should just have dict comprehension
+* ? rename risk score setter to `update`
+* ? prob not necessary, but could add method set risk score to new number instead of increment
+* extract stuff into config.py / env
+* rename: remove data class from their names
+* ? rename: payload classes
+* refactor: re-evaluate need for eac data class and payload class